Opens 4 April

 Welcome to OceanXperience!

-From the world of National Geographic’s OceanXplorers, climb aboard and get ready for an ocean adventure.
+Step into the world of National Geographic’s OceanXplorers and get ready for a hands-on ocean adventure the whole family can enjoy.

 Exhibition overview

-OceanXperience makes one idea clear: when we can see the ocean, we can understand it.
+OceanXperience makes one idea clear: when we can see and explore the ocean, we can understand it.
 And when we understand it, we are better equipped to protect it.

 Exhibition highlights